Stability analysis of a stochastic port-Hamiltonian car-following model: Stability analysis

 if $\alpha=0$.
-The Hamiltonian component, quantified by the parameter $\alpha\ge0$, enables stability improvement.
-More precisely, setting $\alpha=1/T^2$ in the general stability condition \eqref{stabilitycondition} allows stability requirement for any $T,\gamma>0$ or $\beta\ge0$.
-Generally speaking, the stability condition tends to hold as the relaxation rates $\alpha$, $\beta$, or $\gamma$ are high.
-High rates may, however, result in uncomfortable behaviors with strong accelerations. \end{remark}
+The Hamiltonian component, quantified by the parameter $\alpha\ge0$, allows to improve the stability.
+More precisely, setting $\alpha=1/T^2$ in the stability condition \eqref{stabilitycondition} allows stability requirement for any $T,\gamma>0$ or $\beta\ge0$.
+In general, the stability condition tends to hold when the relaxation rates $\alpha$, $\beta$, or $\gamma$ are high.
+However, high rates can lead to uncomfortable behaviour with strong accelerations. \end{remark}

-In order to prove the theorem \ref{thmstoch}, we need the following spectral bound for the matrix $A$, as defined in \eqref{constantabar}, which is proved later in Subsection \ref{submata}.
+In order to prove the theorem \ref{thmstoch}, we need the following spectral bound for the matrix $A$, as defined in \eqref{constantabar}, which is proved later in Subsection~\ref{submata}.

 \begin{theorem} Suppose that the matrix $A$ is diagonalisable and denote $\{\lambda^{(l)}_k\}$, $k=0,\ldots,N-1$, $l=1,2$ its $2N$ (distinct) eigenvalues.
 Suppose that the stability conditions \eqref{stabilitycondition} hold.
 Then, it follows that